MaciekBielski/cLabs/README.md

                 - change CLASS to the direct parent and try again
             - if METHOD is implemented:
                 - set `this` to the current CLASS
-    - anyway, in both cases the type of __pointer/reference__ has to have such function declared at least,

 * use `override` to indicate that you redefine a virtual function
     - returns error if function is not virtual as expected